petesamerson/StreamAssist/README.md

 Use:

-Text Files will populate with information capture with obs/streamlabs
+-Text Files will populate with information capture with obs/streamlabs

-capture windows for rendering
+-capture windows for rendering

 Customize:

-Right now the code is not copy protected feel free to debug and make your own animations!
+-Right now the code is not copy protected feel free to debug and make your own animations!